JeffSmith-ok/Module_18_Challenge/README.md

 cd Module_18_Challenge

+Type the following command:

+streamlit run pychain.py

 ---

 ## Usage

-The following images present the first notebook.
+The following images present the app run in streamlit.

 ## ![Screenshot of the Jupyter Lab](Images/streamlit.png) </br>